MesoNET/user-documentation/docs/connectToMesonet.md

 2. Without an institution present in EduGAIN, you can create a local account at https://iam.mesonet.fr/start-registration

 In both cases, you need to choose a username (you future login) and fill your motivation to join.
-You will next receive a validation mail : you need to clic on the validation link.
+You will next receive a validation mail (check your spam directory) : you need to clic on the validation link.
 Manual validation by a MesoNET administrator will then be required, which may take a few days.
 💥NOTE : During this process, you may be confronted with an error message.
 In this case, please stop and restart your browser.